AbhirajParthan/Configuring-Mysql-Master-Slave-Slave-replication-Using-AWS-Ec2-Instance./README.md

 ---
 ## Conclusion
-In this tutorial, I have shown you set up a MySQL Master-Slave-Slave replication on EC2 instance.
+In this tutorial, I have shown you set up a Wordpress Installation with Docker Compose file.
+Now the WordPress up and running.
+This is an easier way to set up the WordPress using docker.